CCMS-UCSD/GNPSDocumentation/docs/quickstart.md

 ![Filezilla Upload](img/filezilla_upload.png)

 Once all the files are uploaded using this method they will be available for you to use for your molecular networking workflows within GNPS.

+For a more detailed description of all the ways to upload data, please refer to our [Upload Documentation](fileupload.md)

 ## Selecting Data Input Files